Emos vs. Punks

-Emos vs. Punks were multiple confrontations that occurred in 2008 in Mexico between emos and anti-emo groups (mainly punks).
+Emos vs. Punks was a series of confrontations that occurred in Mexico from 2008 to 2009 in Mexico between emos and anti-emo groups, mainly punks.

 The emo movement emerged in Mexico in the early 2000s.
 It was influenced by the international subculture of the United States and pop punk music, known for its emotionally expressive lyrics.
 Fashion drew inspiration from androgynous styles, including skinny jeans and men wearing make-up, both uncommon in the country at that time.
 In Mexico City, emos first gathered at the Tianguis Cultural del Chopo, a flea market known for hosting various underground subcultures, including punk and heavy metal communities.

 As the movement became mainstream in the country, mainly among teenagers and young adults, anti-emo groups formed, which claimed that emos were appropriating and imitating their subcultures.
 Harassment from anti-emo groups escalated over time, with some even calling for the assassination of emos.
 In Mexico City, the anti-emo groups expelled emos from El Chopo market, prompting them to regroup at the Glorieta de los Insurgentes traffic circle, at the clandestine club Los Sillones.

-In March 2008, a group of emos was attacked in the capital city of Querétaro.
+In March 2008, a group of emos was attacked in Querétaro City.
 Alleging that the emos were attempting to expand and appropriate more zones in Mexico City, anti-emo groups organized a confrontation at the traffic circle on 16 March 2008 via social network services.
 Police officers partially controlled the mob, but the unrest resumed a few hours later.
 It was not until members of the Hare Krishna movement intervened and diverted the attention from both groups that the brawl ended.
-In the following weeks, emo groups held demonstrations in Mexico City, calling for respect and tolerance.
+In the following weeks, emo groups held demonstrations in the country, calling for respect and tolerance.
 Subsequently, the emo movement in Mexico declined, as many individuals either abandoned the identity or integrated into other subcultures.

 Emo subculture in Mexico

-The emo subculture emerged in Mexico around 2001.
-Social network services, like MySpace, hi5, and Metroflog, were gaining popularity among teenagers and young adults.
+The emo subculture emerged in Mexico around 2002.
+Social network services, like MySpace, hi5, and MetroFLOG, were gaining popularity among teenagers and young adults.
 Musically, international rock groups like My Chemical Romance, Paramore, and Fall Out Boy, as well as local bands like Panda, Delux and Kudai, surged or became popular.
 Emo lyrics typically focused on personal emotions and introspection, differing from the politically and socially charged themes found in punk music.
 The associated fashion embraced androgynous styles, including skinny jeans, makeup, and the signature emo hairstyle with long bangs covering one eye.
 Over time, emo fashion became more widespread, and isolated groups became mainstream.
 In Mexico City, some members gathered at the Tianguis Cultural del Chopo, a street flea market known for hosting a variety of underground scenes, including punks, goths, metalheads, skinheads, among others.